gordonwatts/hep-programming-hints/servicex-hints.md

 ```

 `all_jet_pts` is a dictionary indexed by the `Sample` `Name`.
 And `all_jet_pts["jet_pt_fetch"].jet_pt` is a awkward array of jets $p_T$'s.

+Make sure to copy over the dataset name the user has requested into `ds_name` carefully!
+If it isn't right then ServiceX fails with a odd error.

 ## The `deliver` function